 - Transparency: ETH transactions are public so can be viewed by anyone at anytime.

 - Scalability: ETH is designed to be scalable so it can handle a large number of transactions.

 - dApps: ETH enables decentralized applications that run on its network.

-- Smart Contracts: ETH enable smart contracts which are automated contracts with coded terms.
+- Smart Contracts: ETH enables smart contracts which are automated contracts with coded terms.

-- Ether (ETH): ETH has a native cryptocurrency used as “gas” for transactions.
+- Ether (ETH): ETH has a native cryptocurrency referred to as “gas” which is used for transactions.

 What Are Real World Applications Of Ethereum?

 Ethereum’s use of smart contracts and dApps have countless and wide-ranging potential real world applications.
 Some of the most prominent include: